- SELFSCAPES

 As compared to the systematic approaches in the third and fourth explorations, the progressive method creates a slightly higher level of identification with the user.
 Set together, the systematic method fails to nullify the ephemeral quality of voices as the switch between drastic typographic designs appeared random to users, making it difficult to identify with the typographic representation which resulted in a less impactful impression on the users.
 Whereas, the progressive method produced a lasting impression on its users which strengthens the degree of identification with the typographic outcome.

-The use of colours is one of the key visual approaches to visualising personality.
-The full-colour spectrum is being used in the visualisation to portray the wide and complex range of personality traits.
+full-colour spectrum is being used in the visualisation to portray the wide and complex range of personality traits.
 With reference to colour psychology, colours withhold representative abilities as it influences human perceptions.
 In this sense, colours are being utilised as a form of representation for vocal pitch.
 The higher the vocal pitch, the warmer the hue and saturation of the typography, while a lower vocal pitch will be portrayed in a cooler hue and saturation typography.

 Vocal pitch can be represented through one or multiple solid colours or even a gradient of colours.
 The fluctuations in vocal pitch that are detected through the voice analysis deck are represented using a combination of colours.
 This is to accurately reflect the changes and complexity of our voices.